-If you are a resident who is shielding you can register to get coronavirus support by going to the Government website or calling 0800 028 8327.
-You will be signed up to specific support from the government and your information will be passed to the council to ensure you get the help you need.
+If you are a resident who is shielding, until 17 July you can register to get coronavirus support by going to the Government website or calling 0800 028 8327.
+You will be signed up to specific support from the Government - including priority access to supermarket deliveries - and your information will be passed to the council to ensure you get the help you need.

 If you need help with accessing this please have your letter or NHS number to hand and call the We are Islington helpline on 020 7527 8222.

-If you think you fall into one of the most at risk categories and you have not received a letter by Sunday, 29 March 2020 or been contacted by your GP, you should discuss your concerns with your GP or care team.
+If you think you fall into one of the most at risk categories you should discuss your concerns with your GP or care team.
 You can also sign up directly to the Government scheme.

 What is shielding?